 Consider a mastermind group or a coach.
 Whether through a formal or informal setting, there is strength in numbers.
 If you are a small business owner or entrepreneur, it’s often lonely at the top and difficult to know where to go for advice or idea sharing.
 A coach or trusted network can often help you get out of your own way.
 When we get stuck, it’s often because we fail to delegate, or get overwhelmed with client work.
 Then the pipeline building, networking and future revenue generating activities cease.
 It becomes a cycle that’s difficult to break.
 A coach or peer group is often able to objectively help you take a look in the mirror and get you going in the right direction again.
 I’ve worked with a coach for several years, and it has been an investment that has really paid off.

 Invest in education.
 This could come in many forms.
-You might consider attending sales training classes, or reading a couple business books about referral strategies or closing the deal.
-It might include attending a conference or even taking yourself on a retreat that includes some training and some relaxation.
+You might consider attending sales training classes or reading a couple of business books about referral strategies or closing the deal.
+If you are interested in sales training though, then did you realize that Impel Dynamic offer sales training services?
+This might be exactly the sort of education that you are looking for, however, it’s important that you do what you need to do.
+This might include attending a conference or even taking yourself on a retreat that includes some training and some relaxation.
 The truth is that we all are continuing to learn as technologies speed up around us.
 It’s important to remember that sometimes we need to work ON our businesses rather than just IN them!